teamstudio/docs-adviser/docs/installing.md

   ![Enable Workstation](img/install_ws_enable.png)
 </figure>

-The Adviser Workstation can also be launched by running the executable Workstation.exe, which is installed by default at &lt;Program Files (x86)&gt;\Teamstudio\Adviser Workstation\Workstation.exe
+The Adviser Workstation can also be launched by running the executable Workstation.exe, which is installed by default at &lt;Program Files (x86)&gt;\Teamstudio\Adviser Workstation\Workstation.exe.

 Once launched, the Adviser Workstation application window should open, and begin monitoring for pending scans.

 <figure markdown="1">